Biography

 Austin Bar Association

-State Bar of Texas, Litigation Section
+State Bar of Texas, Litigation Section; Governmental Section

 West Austin Neighborhood Association, Board Member

-Lessons Learned from Pasadena: A Voting Rights Update, Presented to the Texas City Attorneys Association, 2017
+Lessons Learned from Pasadena: A Voting Rights Update, presented to the Texas City Attorneys Association, 2017

-The Constitutional Avoidance Canon of Statutory Construction, Published in The Advocate, State Bar Litigation Section Report, Volume 71, Summer 2015
+“The Constitutional Avoidance Canon of Statutory Construction,” published in The Advocate, State Bar Litigation Section Report, Volume 71, Summer 2015

 Assignees of Best Buy v.
 Combs, 395 S.W.
-3d 847 (Tex.App.-Austin 2013, pet. filed).
+3d 847 (Tex.
+App.–Austin 2013, pet. denied).

 Critical Heath Connection, Inc. v.
-Texas Workforce Commission, 338 S.W.3d 758 (Tex.App.-Austin 2011, no pet.).
+Texas Workforce Commission, 338 S.W.3d 758 (Tex.
+App.–Austin 2011, no pet.).

 Energy Educ. of Montana v.
 Tex.
 Comptroller of Pub.
 Accounts, no. 03-10-644-CV, 2013 Tex.
 App.
 Lexis 5047 (Tex.
 App–Austin, Apr.
 25, 2013, pet. denied.)